-- "1.
-The new Government is making an initial £3.4 billion investment over the next three years to improve home energy efficiency and switch to low carbon technologies; this includes a step change the size and scope of the Warm Homes Local Grant which the County Council administers.
-What plans have been prepared to ensure plenty of applications are made in relevant postcode areas to reduce fuel poverty in the county? - 2.
-The total grant for Warm Homes Local Grant will be £88,000 in 2025/6, and £206m subsequently; what proportion of that does the county expect to receive and how many homes in the county is that likely to cover? - 3.
-I understand that with only 51.2% of existing domestic properties having an EPC rating of C or greater, Leicestershire has fallen into the second quartile relative to other English authorities, can the Leader account for this comparative change?
+- (A) Mr Hunt asked the following question of the Acting Leader or her nominee: - "1.
+The new Government is making an initial £3.4 billion investment over the next three years to improve home energy efficiency and switch to low carbon technologies; this includes a step change in the size and scope of the Warm Homes Local Grant which the County Council administers.
+What plans have been prepared to ensure plenty of applications are made in relevant postcode areas to reduce fuel poverty in the county?

-4. What proportion of domestic properties have an Energy Performance Certificate (EPC) and how do we target those areas without an EPC which are in postcodes identified as at risk?"
+- 2. The total grant for Warm Homes Local Grant will be £88,000 in 2025/6, and £206m subsequently; what proportion of that does the county expect to receive and how many homes in the county is that likely to cover? - 3.
+I understand that with only 51.2% of existing domestic properties having an EPC rating of C or greater, Leicestershire has fallen into the second quartile relative to other English authorities, can the Leader account for this comparative change? - 4.
+What proportion of domestic properties have an Energy Performance Certificate (EPC) and how do we target those areas without an EPC which are in postcodes identified as at risk?"